 ForBio and UiB course: Introduction to phylogenetic methods

-ForBio opens for participation of up to 10 ForBio students on the regular University of Bergen (UiB) course Phylogenetic methods (http://www.uib.no/en/course/BIO332?sem=2017h).
+ForBio students are invited to participate in the regular University of Bergen (UiB) course on Phylogenetic methods (BIO332).